-16.1 The Police Reform and Social Responsibility Act 2011 introduces the principle of a late-night levy, which is a power for licensing authorities to introduce a charge for premises that have a late alcohol licence.
-At the time of this policy adoption, there is no late-night levy order in place within West Suffolk Council.
+The Police Reform and Social Responsibility Act 2011 introduces the principle of a late night levy which is a power for licensing authorities to introduce a charge for premises that have a late alcohol licence.
+At the time of this policy adoption, there is no late night levy order in place within West Suffolk councils.